 Melbourne: Top 10 Things to Do

-Getting Around
+Getting Around Melbourne

 Melbourne has an extensive public transport network of buses, trams and trains.
 Although it’s also a lovely city to just wander around on foot and we mostly did just that, with the occasional tram ride.

 We stayed at The Jazz Corner Hotel, a centrally located funky boutique hotel with a jazz theme throughout.
-Our accommodation was a one bed flat on the 25th floor.
+Our accommodation was a one bed apartment on the 25th floor.
 It was clean and comfortable with all mod cons including a kitchenette (I was disproportionately excited when I discover the washing machine).
 But the best bit is the balcony with spectacular views across Melbourne and the River Yarra.

 View from The Jazz Corner Hotel balcony